digirati-co-uk/digital-preservation-docs/sequence-diagrams/reporting.md

+# Reporting

--	There is a storage usage overview (both Fedora preservation and otherwise).
+There is a storage usage overview (both Fedora preservation and otherwise).
 This might be hard to do because it doesn’t translate to S3 “paths” if using the hashed-ntuple layout.
 Maybe this is connected to the map of storage mentioned above – some process that runs on a schedule to tally space used by “folder” in Fedora as well as help find things.